 Sidenote: Thrifty spending on overhead may not consistently result in a better charity or more efficient charity.
 Beyond looking at a charity’s annual report, if you are invested in the cause, you can start to ask more specific questions about their programming and expenses.
 Get to know how a charity measures its own success and what metrics they use.
 That data can help inform if their priorities are in line with yours.

-Think about other ways that you can give and how you can best address a charity’s needs.
+Think about other ways that you can give.

 Can you take the time to volunteer and learn more about what a charity is accomplishing and how they are getting it done?
 Volunteering feels good and studies show it’s good for our health.
 It also boosts charitable giving and can provide more meaning to your giving decisions.